AkashKanteti/ccwc/README.md

 # ccwc

-trying to mimic wc command in Linux
+trying to mimic wc Linux command in Golang